Shadasviar/meta-haskell/README.md

 file.
 If project does not have setup file, you can also inherit `ghc-setup-missing` class that will add fefault setup file to project.

+## Notes ##

+Template haskell cross compilation does not work in this layer (e.g. vty-unix package cannot compile) because it requires to run code on the target platform.
+It would require running ghci in qemu during recipe compilation, that would complicate things a lot.

 ## Dependencies ##